mathjax/MathJax-test/web/docs/source/components.rst

     testing instance was interrupted.
 In that case, the text ouput contain a startID that we can use to recover the testing instance.

-``browser``, ``browserMode``, ``font`` and ``outputJax`` may be a list of elements separated by white spaces.
-In that case, testing instances are executed for all the possible combinations of browser, font, outputJax and browserMode.
-Also note that browserMode are ignored for other browsers that Internet Explorer.

-The rationale for this feature, as well as the one for multiple configuration files, is to provide a convenient way to run several instances on an operating system in one go.
+``browser``, ``browserVersion``, ``browserMode``, ``font`` and ``outputJax`` may be a list of elements separated by white spaces.
+In that case, testing instances are executed for all the possible combinations of browser, browserVersion,  font, outputJax and browserMode The rationale for this feature is to provide a convenient way to run several instances on an operating system in one go.
 This is mainly useful when you work in command line but you may ignore them if you use the :ref:`task controller <task-controller>` instead.

-Most non boolean options, one can indicate to use a default value, which depends on your framework configuration.
+For most non boolean options, one can indicate to use a default value which depends on your framework configuration.
 See the file ``testRunner/config/default.cfg`` for an example.

 .. _task-controller: